docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

       SSL_KEY_PATH: /secrets/ssl/rsa/tls.key
     ```

-    We can also make use of user-provided configuration files, e.g. `user-patches.sh`, `postfix-accounts.cf` and more, to adjust DMS to our likings.
-We encourage you to have a look at [Kustomize][kustomize] for creating `ConfigMap`s from multiple files, but for now, we will provide a simple, hand-written example.
-This example is absolutely minimal and only goes to show what can be done.
+    You can also make use of user-provided configuration files (_e.g. `user-patches.sh`, `postfix-accounts.cf` and more_), to customize DMS to your needs.
+Here is a minimal example that supplies a `postfix-accounts.cf` file inline with two users:

     ```yaml
     ---